Gabe Woolley: Energy

 Woolley spoke in opposition to wind and solar power in January 2025 alongside Attorney General Gentner Drummond and State Superintendent Ryan Walters.

 LGBTQ+ rights

 Woolley identifies as a "former member of the LGBTQ community" and has argued LGBTQ people should not be allowed to adopt children.
 He also opposes access to transgender health care for children.
+He has also compared access to gender affirming care to the Tuskegee Syphilis Study.

 Paganism

 Woolley criticized the Tulsa City Council for allowing a neopagan member of the faerie faith to give the invocation for one of their meetings, describing the prayer as "satanic."

 Turnpikes

 Woolley is a critic of the Oklahoma Turnpike Authority's power to raise the rate on toll roads in the state.
 He supports requiring a vote of the Oklahoma Legislature to approve proposed rate increases.